 Having chosen your research methodology, it’s time to develop your research instruments.
 This is an essential step when you conduct brand research.
 Think of it as your toolkit for digging into the heart of your brand strategy.

 You’ll want to use various tools, from focus groups to online surveys.
-These instruments are designed to help you gather the information necessary for a comprehensive brand analysis.
+These instruments are designed to help you gather the information necessary for a comprehensive brand analysis

 Focus groups, for instance, can offer rich qualitative data about consumer perceptions and attitudes.
 On the other hand, online surveys can provide a broader quantitative perspective on consumer preferences and behaviors.